arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

 # Test which reminded me why I don't really like RSpec

 Recently, our friend from a different software company asked us for some help with [mutant](https://github.com/mbj/mutant) setup.
 We asked to share a sample test to discover what can be wrong.
-When I read the snippet on a slack channel, I have immediately wrote: _Oh man, this example reminds me why I don't like RSpec_.
+When I read the snippet on a slack channel, I have immediately wrote:

+— _Oh man, this example reminds me why I don't like RSpec._

+— _Feel free to review it, it's written by one of our juniors and I need to give him some feedback soon._ — he responded.

 <!-- more -->